saltastroops/saao-shared-jenkins-library/README.md

 ![Library settings (part 2)](doc/images/library_settings_2.png)

-Finally, Click the Save button at the bottom of the page to save your changes.
+Finally, click the Save button at the bottom of the page to save your changes.

 The library is now available.
-However, to make the documentation more readable, you need to enable HTML formatting.
+However, to make its pipeline syntax documentation more readable, you need to enable HTML formatting.
 To do so, click on the Manage Jenkins link in the breadcrumbs at the top of the page and select the Configure Global Security option.

 ![Global Security option](doc/images/global_security.png)